RafiatDaodu/RafiatDaodu/README.md

 - To create a professional, creative and attractive developer portfolio
 - To complete Black Codher Bootcamp with a distinction
 - Not to GIVE UP

+🔭 I’m currently on the Black Codher fullstack development bootcamp 🌱 I’m currently learning to develop a webiste using HTML and CSS 👯 I’m looking to become a full stack developer
+🤔 I’m looking for help with everything!!!
+⚡ Fun fact: Read this and you're about 70% there in profiling me (https://psychcentral.com/blog/procrastination-is-really-perfectionism#1)